Milton Panagotacos 1946 - 2020 - Obituary

 Milton will be deeply missed by all those who were blessed to be in relationship with him.

 Due to the current COVID-19 restrictions, the Panagotacos family held a private, family-only service at the Ascension Greek Orthodox Cathedral in Oakland, CA. There will be a public celebration of life in Spring 2021.
 All who knew Milton and the Panagotacos family are welcome.
 Details TBD.
-For further Information please call, Harry W. Greer, Funeral Director (FDR-745), Alameda Funeral and Cremation Services, Alameda, 510-522-6020
+For further information please call, Harry W. Greer, Funeral Director (FDR-745) View the online memorial for Milton John Panagotacos